Eejil/CAP-AKS_primality_test_report/README.md

 - `custom_commands.sty`
     Contains some custom commands, math operators, etc, that are specifically useful for this project.
 - `body.tex`
-    Contains \import statements to the section files and subfolders.
+    Contains \input{} statements to the section files and subfolders.
     This also allow commenting in/out entire section easily.
 - `appendix.tex`
-    Contains \import statements to the appendices files and subfolders.
+    Contains \input{} statements to the appendices files and subfolders.
     This also allow commenting in/out entire section easily.
 - `abstract.tex`
     .tex file containing the abstract.